simonbesnard1/gedidb/paper/paper.md

-# Future development

-Planned future developments for `gediDB` include:

-- Compatibility with upcoming GEDI product releases
-- Improved performance and flexibility in querying profile variables
-- Support for direct HDF5 access from AWS S3
-- Expanded documentation and tutorials
-- Strengthened testing for reliability and maintainability

 # Conclusion

 `gediDB` enhances the usability of GEDI LiDAR datasets by addressing challenges of data complexity, scalability, and reproducibility.
 Built on TileDB, it enables efficient data management, fast querying, and integration into geospatial workflows—facilitating large-scale analysis of forest dynamics and carbon cycling.
 Its open-source, community-driven design supports ongoing progress in remote sensing and environmental science.